Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/Substrate/1-Intro-to-Substrate-slides.md

 ---

+## Appendix

+Content that is not covered, but is relevant.

+---

-## Appendix: More Diagrams of Substrate and Polkadot
+### More Diagrams of Substrate and Polkadot

 Notes: